bmidhun1/Cross-GSI-Data-and-AI-Assets/README.md

 4.Click on Confirm Account and your account would be activated.

-5.Now your ready to use your IBM Cloud Account.
+5.Now you are ready to use your IBM Cloud Account.